Skip to main content

 Assets

 Any Solana asset (verified tokens on Jupiter, RWAs such as xStocks) can be used as collateral.
 NFTs will be supported after launch.
-The collateral you choose directly affects how attractive your offer is to lenders.
+The collateral you choose directly affects how attractive your offer is.

-USDC is the only asset that can be borrowed or lent on Offerbook.
+USDC (a dollar-pegged stablecoin) is the only asset that can be borrowed or lent on Offerbook.

 Offers

-Both borrowers and lenders can create offers through a step-by-step flow: choose a side (borrow or lend), define the collateral asset and amount, USDC amount, LTV (Loan-to-Value, the ratio between borrowed USDC and collateral value), and APR (Annual Percentage Rate, for borrowers) or APY (Annual Percentage Yield, for lenders).
+Both borrowers and lenders can create offers through a step-by-step flow: choose a side (borrow or lend), define the collateral asset and amount, USDC amount, LTV (Loan-to-Value, the ratio between borrowed USDC and collateral value), APR (Annual Percentage Rate, for borrowers) or APY (Annual Percentage Yield, for lenders), loan duration, expiration, and partial fill preferences.
 The offer is then published in the offerbook.Lenders: Make sure your escrow wallet has sufficient USDC before publishing.
 Offers without enough balance will not be visible to other users.

 No. To change the terms of an offer, you need to remove it and create a new one.
-However, once an offer expires, you can renew it directly without having to recreate it from scratch.
+However, once an offer expires, you can renew it directly without recreating it (with the option to adjust the LTV before renewing).

 Yes.
 An offer can be removed at any time before it is accepted.
 No fees are charged.